 General Abstract Submission Guidelines 2023 General Abstract Submission Guidelines 2023The Council on Lifelong Congenital Heart Disease and Heart Health in the Young (Young Hearts) Early Investigator Award recognizes early career investigators who are performing high quality research in the field of pediatric cardiovascular disease.
 The Young Hearts Council values developing lasting relationships with clinician scientists who will influence the field and support the Council for years to come.
 Early career investigators who are submitting research for presentation at the AHA Scientific Sessions and have an unpublished manuscript ready are urged to apply.

 Up to five Young Hearts Early Career Investigator Award finalists will be honored and a winner will be named at the annual competition.

-- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Lifelong Congenital Heart Disease and Heart Health in the Young is the lead/primary sponsor.
-Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
-Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF) and their affiliated early career investigator awards.
+- Abstract must be submitted to one of the categories for presentation at Scientific Sessions, in which the Council on Lifelong Congenital Heart Disease and Heart Health in the Young (Young Hearts) is the lead/primary sponsor.
+View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - All applicants for the award must be members of the Council on Lifelong Congenital Heart Disease and Heart Health in the Young.
-If you need to become an AHA Professional Member, you should do so no later than May 30 for your member account to be processed in time for the application submission deadline.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Your member account number is required on the award application.
 Learn more about becoming an AHA Professional Member.

 - An individual may not compete for similar early career investigator awards from other American Heart Association scientific councils during the same year for the same meeting.